yonasBSD/amberfish/README.md

 ---------------------

 ```
-autoconf

 ./configure

 gmake        # or "make" on some systems
 ```

 Documentation